sieyron/CF-TOTP/README.md

 ## Author

-This application is written by Rio Astamal &lt;rio@rioastamal.net&gt;
+This application was originally written by Rio Astamal &lt;rio@rioastamal.net&gt;

 ## License